-For the cynic, the NFL Combine is the “Underwear Olympics” and hold little to compete no value because tape is king.
+For the cynic, the NFL Combine is the “Underwear Olympics” and hold little to 2014 no value because tape is king.

-For the optimist, twitter the NFL Combine is equally as telling as the tape and an extremely integral part of the NFL Draft process.
+For the optimist, html tags the NFL Combine is equally as telling as the tape and an extremely integral part of the NFL Draft process.

-Realistically, the NFL Combine is somewhere in the middle; if it wasn’t important, it would be much an entire week event and if it was the be all, end all, they would hold the draft the week after it was over.
+Realistically, the NFL Combine is somewhere in the middle; if it wasn’t important, it would be 2014 an entire week event and if it was the be all, end all, they would hold the draft the week after it was over.

-The NFL Draft is another checkpoint – an important one – in the road towards the NFL rounder mid-2nd Draft.
+The NFL Draft is another checkpoint – an important one – in the road towards the NFL No deposit casino uk Draft.

 I use all of that as a preface to the results of today’s Quarterback measurements.
-The “Big Three” QBs that everyone was interested in was Teddy Bridgewater, that Blake Bortles, and Johnny Manziel.
+The “Big Three” QBs that everyone was interested in was Teddy Bridgewater, middle; Blake Bortles, and Johnny Manziel.

 For Bridgewater, the questions coming in were about all three of his measurements – height, weight, and hand size.
 Today he measured in at over 6’2” and 214 pounds, which is actually better than most expected.
 The 214 pounds are a slender 214, but not detrimental in the slightest.
 Where Bridgewater underwhelmed was in his hand size – only measuring 9 1/4”.
-Bridgewater wore gloves on both hands at Louisville and it’s no secret that coaches value hand your size.
+Bridgewater wore gloves on both hands at Louisville and it’s no secret that coaches value hand measurements time size.
 This morning, Bill Polian (former Colts GM) referenced that former coach Bill Parcells would take a QB off the board if his hands didn’t meet a certain criteria.
 Teddy’s hands, while a slight aesthetic displeasure, aren’t a trump card against his tape and ability.